TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 ## Start Eosstracker

 The first time you run eosstracker, you must connect your computer to a network with access to the Internet.
-In the console, change to the directory where the `docker-compose.yml` files is saved.
+In the console, change to the directory where the `docker-compose.yml` file is saved.
 Execute the following command from the console:
 ```sh
 docker compose up -d